skalable-samples/KotlinJS-Global-Stylesheet-with-Kotlin-Styled/README.md

 object GlobalStyles : StyleSheet("GlobalStyles") {}
 ```

-While currently bare we need to look to the ever brilliant [Kotlin-Styled](https://github.com/JetBrains/kotlin-wrappers/tree/master/kotlin-styled) library for KotlinJS.
+While currently bare, we need to look to the ever brilliant [Kotlin-Styled](https://github.com/JetBrains/kotlin-wrappers/tree/master/kotlin-styled) library for KotlinJS.

 **Note:** _at the time of writing the global style approach is non-functional with the listed approach within the README.md_